 The answer is only if you want to.
-If you find acupuncture relaxing and useful, feel free to visit us here at the YinOva Center as much as you like.
-However, most pregnant women visit us only when they need us and I encourage them to use us as a resource coming in when they are uncomfortable.
+If you find acupuncture relaxing and useful, feel free to visit us here at the Yinova Center as much as you like.
+However, most pregnant people visit us only when they need us and I encourage them to use us as a resource coming in when they are uncomfortable.

 The First Trimester